Abdollah Mehrabi

 Iran

-A brigadier general in the Islamic Revolutionary Guard Corps (IRGC); head of the Self-Sufficiency Jihad Organization of the IRGC Aerospace Force (IRGCASF) and co-owner of Oje Parvaz Mado Nafar Company (Mado Company).
+A brigadier general in the Islamic Revolutionary Guard Corps (IRGC); was head of the Self-Sufficiency Jihad Organization of the IRGC Aerospace Force (IRGCASF) and co-owner of Oje Parvaz Mado Nafar Company (Mado Company).

-Has procured engines for unmanned aerial vehicles (UAVs) from Mado Company on behalf of the IRGCASF Self-Sufficiency Jihad Organization; in 2023, reportedly led a delegation to Yelabuga, Russia, in connection with Russia's effort to establish a domestic production facility for Iranian-designed UAVs.
+Procured engines for unmanned aerial vehicles (UAVs) from Mado Company on behalf of the IRGCASF Self-Sufficiency Jihad Organization; in 2023, reportedly led a delegation to Yelabuga, Russia, in connection with Russia's effort to establish a domestic production facility for Iranian-designed UAVs.

-Has served on the board of directors of Sairan Electro-Optic Industries Company.
+Served on the board of directors of Sairan Electro-Optic Industries Company.

 Sanctions